MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 | Recurring meeting hours | Recurring meeting hours measures the total time per week a person spends in recurring meetings based on accepted meetings on their Outlook calendar and excluding calendar items that are likely non-meetings, such as appointments.
 |Large and long meeting hours| Large and long meeting hours measures the total time per week a person spends in meetings that are longer than an hour or have more than 8 attendees.
 |Multitasking hours	| Multitasking hours measures how much time per week a person spends in emails and chats that overlap with their meetings and Teams calls.
 |Manager 1:1 meeting hours| Manager 1:1 meeting hours measures how much time a person spends in meetings with just themselves and their direct manager.
-This is calculated over a rolling four-week period.
+This is calculated based on a weekly average.
 |Internal network size|Internal network size measures the number of colleagues connected to the person.
 Connections are based on at least two interactions in the prior four-week period, excluding very large and long interactions.
 |Manager co-attendance rate	| Manager co-attendance rate measures what percentage of meeting hours are attended by both the person and the person’s direct manager.